 Conclusion

 Beauty standards have always been a reflection of the values, beliefs, and cultural norms of society at any given time.
-From ancient civilizations to modern times, the definition of beauty has evolved dramatically, influenced by factors such as religion, politics, art, and technology.
+From ancient civilizations to modern times, the definition of beauty has advanced dramatically, influenced by factors such as religion, politics, art, and technology.
 Despite the ever-changing nature of beauty standards, one thing remains constant: the profound impact they have on society, culture, and individual self-perception.

 FAQs